General Fee Deposit (Non–Refundable)

 - A student who withdraws the day before the first class meeting of the course is entitled to a full refund of all tuition.
 College Service and Student Activity Fees are non–refundable.
-A request for withdrawal must be submitted in writing to the Records Office no later than the end of the last regular business day of the college before the first meeting of the course(s).
+A request for withdrawal must be submitted in writing to the Enrollment Services Office no later than the end of the last regular business day of the college before the first meeting of the course(s).

-- A student reducing his/her course load will be entitled to full refund of tuition appropriate to the course(s) dropped provided the request for refund is received by the Records Office no later than the end of the last regular business day of the College before the first class meeting of the course.
+- A student reducing his/her course load will be entitled to full refund of tuition appropriate to the course(s) dropped provided the request for refund is received by the Enrollment Services Office no later than the end of the last regular business day of the College before the first class meeting of the course.

 Financial Obligation Policy